Skip to main content

 note

-Similarly to hardware resource profiles, if a tenant resource profile is assigned to a certain tenant both on the system level and per site level, then the resulting resource restriction is the restriction defined on a most specific level: e.g. if both per tenant and per tenant per site restriction is defined, then the per tenant per site restriction is applied for this tenant on this site.
+Similarly to system resource profiles, if a tenant resource profile is assigned to a certain tenant both on the tenant level and the assigned site level, then the resulting resource restriction is the restriction defined on a most specific level: e.g. if both per tenant and per tenant per site restriction is defined, then the per tenant per site restriction is applied for this tenant on this site.

-When both hardware resource profiles and tenant resource profiles are in force for a given container or service instance, then the tightest restriction of the two applies.
-For example, if a site-wide, a host-specific, a per tenant and a per tenant per site resource profiles are defined, then the resulting restriction is the most tight of the restriction defined in the host-specific and per tenant per site profiles.
+When both system resource profiles and tenant resource profiles are in force for a given container or service instance, then the tightest restriction of the two applies.
+For example, if a site-wide, a host-specific, a per tenant and a per tenant per site resource profiles are defined, then the resulting restriction is the tightest of the restrictions defined in the host-specific and per tenant per site profiles.

 Note that the restrictions are hierarchical, i.e. if a tenant has a certain resource restricted to a certain amount on a given site, then its subtenants cannot be granted a greater amount of this resource on this site.